julien6387/supvisors/docs/special.rst

 that has been added to |Supvisors| in discovery mode.

 This option prevails over the ``USER`` options if combined with it.

+.. attention:

+    When used together with the discovery mode, the synchronization may be completed very quickly in the event where only the local |Supvisors| instance has been discovered.

 ``TIMEOUT`` option
 ******************